Tazhys/express-psn-api/API.md

 ### 5. Delete Friend

-Removes a friend from the authenticated user's friends list.
+Removes a friend from your friends list.

 **Endpoint:** `DELETE /api/psn/friends/:name`

 **Authentication:** Required

 **Parameters:**
-- `name` (required): PSN username to remove from friends list
+- `name` (required): PSN username of the friend to remove

 **Headers:**
 - `x-client-id`: Your PSN client ID